 - Moving Average (MA): A simple long-term moving average (e.g., the 200 EMA) acts as a powerful trend filter.
 A trader might only take long trades when the price is above the MA, which helps prevent fighting the dominant market trend.

-While day traders focus on short-term moves, managing exposure across assets is still a crucial risk principle.
+While day traders focus on short-term moves, managing risk across uncorrelated assets (International Organization of Securities Commissions [IOSCO], 2020) is a crucial risk principle.
+Instead of traditional long-term diversification, day traders must focus on correlation awareness.

 6. The Psychological Side of Risk Management